AbhiByte/AerospaceLaunch/README.md

 	return upperLvlWindShear;
 }
 public static int cloudThickness (int cloudLayer, int temp) {
+//Code for determining the cloud thickness and temp at top of cloud
 	if (cloudLayer < 1400 && temp > 0)
 	{
 		System.out.println("Conditions are go for launch");